dotnet/AspNetDocs/aspnet/mvc/overview/older-versions-1/security/authenticating-users-with-windows-authentication-cs.md

 uid: mvc/overview/older-versions-1/security/authenticating-users-with-windows-authentication-cs
 title: "Authenticating Users with Windows Authentication (C#) | Microsoft Docs"
 author: rick-anderson
 description: "Learn how to use Windows authentication in the context of an MVC application.
-You learn how to enable Windows authentication within your application's web co..." ms.author: riande ms.date: 01/27/2009 ms.assetid: 418bb07e-f369-4119-b4b0-08f890f7abb2
+You learn how to enable Windows authentication within your application's web co...
+(C#)" ms.author: riande ms.date: 01/27/2009 ms.assetid: 418bb07e-f369-4119-b4b0-08f890f7abb2